Vue.js in Nette

 </style>

-Connecting Vue component with Nette
+Connecting the Vue Component with Nette

 class ProductsAutocomplete extends Control